iRobotEducation/root-docs/README.md

 While the robot is charging, a light on top of the robot will flash yellow.
 Once the robot is fully charged, the light will stay green.

-> [!NOTE]
-> The robot is not able to connect over Bluetooth while it is charging.
+Please note that the robot is not able to connect over Bluetooth while it is charging.

 The Root robot can also be charged by applying 6.5V-9V across the two charging contacts on the rear of the robot.
 However, charging through the contacts will typically be slower than through the USB-C port.